-Other than your main workstation, you will want to place any furniture, like a shelving unit, up against a wall to so as not to disrupt the flow of your work area.
+Other than your main workstation, you will want to place any furniture, like a shelving unit, up against a wall so as not to disrupt the flow of your work area.

 Take advantage of vertical space and stack similar pieces like bookshelves on top of each other.

 This will give you additional space under it for items you don’t use as often.

 This will save you some time when looking for things that you may otherwise keep in drawers.

-It also makes ‘end-of-the-day’ clean up easy when returning your items where they belong.
+It also makes end-of-the-day clean-up easy when returning your items where they belong.